synaptic4u/dbExtractor/README.md

 ----------------------------------------------------------------------
     How To:
 ----------------------------------------------------------------------
     {
         "report": {
             "Description": "Report batch gruoping size.
 Do you want report summaries based upon per 100 / 1000 or 100000. ", "batch_size": 1000
         },
         "vhost": {
             "Description": "Nginx Virtual Hosts Base Directory path: Include a trailing forward slash.
-Include the suffix to search for passed as an array.", "dir_path": "/home/mila/Repos/dbExtractor/testdir/etc/nginx/",
+Include the suffix to search for passed as an array.", "dir_path": "/etc/apache2/sites-available/",
             "search_suffix": [
-            "conf"
+                "conf",
+                "xxxxxx"
             ]
         },
+        "web_config_file": {
+            "Description": "Nginx Web Directory configuration file.
+Please provide full name of the file to search for.
+Can pass single value only.", "search_name": "configuration.php"
+        },
         "log": {
             "Description": "Logging for application audit.
 This will log everything apart from reports and progress logs.
-Errors automatically log.", "enabled": true
+Errors automatically log.", "enabled": false
         },
+        "db": {
-    "root_db_login": {
+            "mysql_server_creds_source": {
-        "Description": "MySQL ONLY!
+                "Description": "Using Sitename here to make it easier to use with settings in web dir config file.
+MySQL ONLY!
 Root Database Login credentials.
 If you want to compare db's from vhosts to actual databases in the server.", "enabled": false,
-        "config_name": "db_root_config.json"
-    },
-    "target_server": {
-        "Description": "The target server where the db's will be inserted.
-Direct transport to Mysql Server.", "ip_address": null,
+                "sitename": null,
                 "port": null,
                 "username": null,
                 "password": null
+            },
+            "mysql_server_creds_target": {
+                "Description": "Using Sitename here to make it easier to use with settings in web dir config file.
+The target server where the db's will be inserted.
+Direct transport to Mysql Server.", "enabled": true,
+                "sitename": "omnicasa-mysql-v2",
+                "port": 3306,
+                "username": "root",
+                "password": "r7Xl5GRNhXVlMmcF"
+            }
         }
     }

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------